-of the three-dimensional measurements of the upper airway based on these landmarks.
+- Reliability of three-dimensional measurements of the upper airway on cone beam computed tomography images

 Both intraobserver reliability and interobserver reliability were excellent for the localization of the anatomic landmarks of the upper airway (intraclass correlation coefficients = 0.97-1.00) as well as for the three-dimensional upper airway measurements (intraclass correlation coefficients = 0.78-1.00).

 The methodology of landmark localization and upper airway measurements, as used in this study, showed an excellent reliability and can thus be recommended for upper airway analysis on CBCT images.

 - Presented as an oral presentation at the 20th International Congress of Dento-Maxillo-Facial Radiology, 2015, in Santiago, Chile.